NullDataGamer/Data-Analysis-Portfolio/Workbook 3 - Databases and SQL/Readme.md

 The following task in the workbook was to use varying SQL commands to extract data from a provided database.
 These started out with simple SELECT and SORT commands but got more complex joining multiple tables to allow for more complex searches.
-The most interesting task for me in this section was task 10 to sort a list of countries in alphabetical order but only show unique values as shown below.
+The most interesting task for me in this section was task 10 to sort a list of cities in alphabetical order but only show unique values as shown below.

 <img width="497" height="380" alt="Image" src="https://github.com/user-attachments/assets/63361ffe-c28b-4161-8916-4b5d823956b5" />